Who can register

 - domiciliary care managers

-- domiciliary care workers (voluntary until April 2020)
+- domiciliary care workers (mandatory from April 2020).

-All social workers and social care managers must register once they have completed their qualification or upon starting in post.
+All social workers and social care managers must register once they have completed their qualification or they start in their post.

 Residential child care workers and domiciliary care workers must register within six months of starting in post.